goplot/goplot/README.md

 - goplot.sh is the main script and runs continuously in the background; calls tractor.sh to start new parallel plots according to your configuration
 - tractor.sh is called by goplot.sh to start a new plot; logs details and sends annotations to Grafana
-- diskhand.sh is run by cron every two minutes; keeps an eye on disk space and provides disks for plotting; takes disks out of rotation when filled
+- diskhand.sh is run by cron every five minutes; keeps an eye on disk space and provides disks for plotting; takes disks out of rotation when filled
 - harvesterlog.sh runs continuously in the background; monitors the Chia log for eligible plots passing the plot filter, writes the data to prometheus prom directory
 - goplot_collector.sh is run by cron on the plotter every minute; writes custom goplot stats to prometheus prom directory
 - getfarm_collector.sh is run by cron on the farmer every minute; writes custom chia farm stats to prometheus prom directory
-- getharvester_collector.sh is run on a remote harvester by cron every minute; sends custom chia farm stats to prometheus, writes harvester process status to prometheus prom directory
+- getharvester_collector.sh is run on the remote harvester by cron every minute; sends custom chia farm stats to prometheus, writes harvester process status to prometheus prom directory
 - getgoplot.sh is basically the CLI output version of goplot_collector.sh; used to quickly check your goplot configuration from the CLI
 - getfarm.sh is basically the CLI output version of getfarm_collector.sh; used to quickly check your farm status from the CLI